These word meanings and name derivations of

 of Plant Names, published in 4 volumes, includes some 22,500

 genera and well over 200,000 species.
-I particularly want to thank David Hollombe
+I particularly want to acknowledge and thank David Hollombe

 of the Santa Monica chapter California Native Plant Society